akauppi/firebase-jest-testing/DESIGN.md

 The approach taken by this repo differs from that provided by Firebase.
 We...

 1. try to give a unified approach to Firebase testing, so developers don't need to bring in multiple dependencies to their app
 2. take a more integration testing approach than Firebase's libraries
 3. prefer normal clients over test specific APIs
 4. focus on a specific testing framework (Jest), allowing us to fluff the pillows better than an agnostic library can

-For testing Security Rules, we use `@firebase/rules-unit-testing` internally, but provide what we think is a better API for it.

 For testing Cloud Functions, we use integration testing and normal JavaScript client instead of the `firebase-functions-test` library.
 This should provide less things to learn to the application developer.

 For priming data, we use `firebase-admin` internally, and take data from human-editable JSON files.
-Firebase does not provide easy-to-use means for this.
+Firebase approach leans on snapshot-like binary files, instead.

 As a testing framework, we use Jest, and have extended its normally unit testing -based approach to integration tests, just so much that we don't need to teach the application developer two testing frameworks.
 At least, not for the back-end.[^2]

 [^2]: Using Cypress for the front end is likely too big a temptation for most.
-But having one tool for front, another for the back-end may be acceptable. :)
+But having one tool for front, another for the back-end may be acceptable.